brianpesy/store-front/README.md

 # store-front

-This project is a test for BeautyMnl created by Brian Sy for the intention to pass this project as a requirement for their assessment.
+This project is for BeautyMnl created by Brian Sy for the intention to submit this project as a requirement for their assessment.